 - “I made this list for SEO”

 If this isn’t the first time you’re looking to hire a photographer, you already had your share of mishaps.
 You know that the usual CV bullet points rarely even correlate with great photography.
-Worse still, beautiful photographs in the portfolio is not a guarantee that yours will be too.
-And there’s no guarantee either that a documentary style photographer you hired won’t suddenly go all artsy-fartsy in the middle of the event…
+Worse still, beautiful photographs in a portfolio is not a guarantee that yours will look good.
+And there’s no guarantee either that a documentary style photographer you hired won’t suddenly go all artsy-fartsy in the middle of event…

 That’s why you want me to be your photographer.

 - My core style is documentary, which is also known as candid or photojournalistic.
-Actually, almost half of my 30+ year long photographic career I was a photojournalist for various publications and news agencies.
+Actually, for almost half of my 40+ year long photographic career I was a photojournalist for various publications and news agencies.

 - For the last 12 years or so I’ve been working on my non-photojournalistic skills such as advanced artificial studio and on-location lighting, panoramas/bokehramas, stacked macro, HDR etc.